 Stazio ultimately moves to the metaphysical moment when the intellective soul is created directly by God.
-The First Mover “breathes new spirit” into the soul, a new spirit that pulls the different parts of the soul (vegetative, sensitive, and intellective) into one substance, one soul that lives and feels and self-consciously reflects itself upon itself (as though in a mirror!):
+The First Mover “breathes new spirit” into the soul, a new spirit that pulls the different parts of the sou — vegetative, sensitive, and intellective — into one substance.
+It is now one soul that lives and feels and self-consciously reflects itself upon itself (as though in a mirror!):

 Apri a la verità che viene il petto; e sappi che, sì tosto come al feto l’articular del cerebro è perfetto, lo motor primo a lui si volge lieto sovra tant’arte di natura, e spira spirito novo, di vertù repleto, che ciò che trova attivo quivi, tira in sua sustanzia, e fassi un’alma sola, che vive e sente e sé in sé rigira.
 (Purg.
 25.67-75)

-When we read the beautiful words “e spira / spirito novo” (Purg.
-25.71-72), we do well to remember the use of the verb “spira” in the previous canto: Dante’s description of how Love breathes into him and “in-spires” the sweet new style (Purg.
-24.53) is echoed by the spirare of the divine principle that creates the human soul.
+When we read the beautiful words “e spira / spirito novo” (and breathes into it new spirit [Purg.
+25.71-72]), we do well to remember the use of the verb spirare (to breathe) in “Amor mi spira” (Love breathes into me [Purg.
+24.53]) in the previous canto: as Love breathed into the poet, inspiring the sweet new style (Purg.
+24.57), so the divine principle breathes into the embryo, inspiring life.

 The concluding section of Stazio’s discourse on the body treats the virtual bodies of the afterworld.
-This is of course a key issue for one who constructed a “virtual reality” in his poem: indeed, the subtitle of The Undivine Comedy in Italian is “Dante e la costruzione di una realtà virtuale”.
+This is of course a key issue for one who constructed a “virtual reality” in his poem (the subtitle of The Undivine Comedy in Italian is “Dante e la costruzione di una realtà virtuale”).

 Dante has in some fashion anticipated our expression “virtual reality” in his description of the “virtual” bodies of the souls in the afterlife: